noxlovette/Ogonek/README.md

-# Ogonek
+# Ogonek 🔥

-EduCards is a modern, full-stack web application designed to facilitate teaching and learning through flashcards, task management, and lesson planning.
+A modern, full-stack web application designed to facilitate teaching and learning through flashcards, task management, and lesson planning.
 The platform connects teachers and students in a collaborative learning environment.

 ## Overview